-Well I am back to eating regular foods but not without a new appreciation for a delicious snack that kept my stomach full.
+Well, I am back to eating regular foods but not without a new appreciation for a delicious snack that kept my stomach full — instant mashed potatoes.

-Being a southern boy, I grew up on my Nana’s home made mashed potatoes, so suffice it to say I was a little hesitant to try the instant variety.
+Being a southern boy, I grew up on my Nana’s best mashed potatoes recipe, so suffice it to say I was a little hesitant to try the instant variety.

 Now I have had them before as my mother was not the best cook, but the tasteless, chunky gruel that my mother used to serve me should have never been called instant mashed potatoes.

-After doing a little research I have found that these pouches and cups of instant mashed potatoes have a fairly long shelf life (roughly 18 months) and I am fairly positive that they would be OK for much longer than that.
+After doing a little research I have found out that these pouches and cups of instant mashed potatoes have a fairly long shelf life (roughly 18 months) and I am fairly positive that they would be okay for much longer than that.

-The cost of the cups with a single serving are the same as a 4 serving pouch.
+The cost of the cups with a single serving is the same as a 4 serving pouch.